tigerconnect/ios-sdk-release/README.md

 ## License

-TigerConnect is licensed under the [Our Developer terms of use](http://www.tigertext.com/developer-terms-of-use/).
+TigerConnect is licensed under [Our Developer terms of use](http://www.tigertext.com/developer-terms-of-use/).